typefully/minimal-twitter/.github/CONTRIBUTING.md

 # Contributing

 If you have a good idea, [start a discussion](https://github.com/typefully/minimal-twitter/discussions/new?category=ideas).
 For bug reports and usability issues, [submit an issue](https://github.com/typefully/minimal-twitter/issues/new).
-I do accept PRs but note that it is more likely to be accepted with an associated discussion or issue.
+We do accept PRs but note that it is more likely to be accepted with an associated discussion or issue.

 ## Development / Building the Extension